johnbywater/costello/README.md

   * https://www.who.int/dg/speeches/detail/who-director-general-s-opening-remarks-at-the-media-briefing-on-covid-19---11-march-2020

 * European Centre for Disease Prevention and Control - Contact tracing: Public health management of persons, including healthcare workers, having had contact with COVID-19 cases in the European Union
-  * This document outlines the key steps of contact tracing, including contact identification, listing and follow-up, in the context of the COVID-19 response.
+  * "This document outlines the key steps of contact tracing, including contact identification, listing and follow-up, in the context of the COVID-19 response.
 Contact management is based on the latest available evidence, as outlined below.
     * Current estimates suggest a median incubation period from five to six days, with a range from 1 to 14 days.
 A recent modelling study confirmed that it remains prudent to consider an incubation period of up to 14 days [1,2].
     * A case may already be infectious up to 48 hours before the onset of symptoms.
 A recent study reported that 12.6% of case reports indicated pre-symptomatic transmission [3].
 In addition, the proportion of presymptomatic transmission has been inferred through modelling and was estimated to be – in the presence of control measures – at around 48% and 62% in Singapore and China (Tianjin data), respectively [4].
 Other studies have shown no significant difference in viral load in asymptomatic and symptomatic patients, indicating the potential of virus transmission from asymptomatic patients [5-7].
     * Transmission is believed to be mainly via respiratory droplets and direct contact with infected people, andindirect contact with surfaces or objects in the immediate environment [8].
 Recent experimental studies carried out under highly controlled conditions have demonstrated the survival of SARS-CoV-2 on different surfaces as well as in aerosol.
 Different levels of environmental contamination have been described in rooms of COVID-19 patients [9-11].
     * Up to 10% of reported cases in China [12] and up to 9% of cases in Italy were among healthcare workers[13].
-It is likely that nosocomial outbreaks play an important role in amplifying local outbreaks, and they disproportionately affect elderly and vulnerable populations.
+It is likely that nosocomial outbreaks play an important role in amplifying local outbreaks, and they disproportionately affect elderly and vulnerable populations."
   * https://www.ecdc.europa.eu/en/covid-19-contact-tracing-public-health-management

 * Really important discussion about contact tracing on World At One today (22nd April 2020), with Daniel Falush (https://twitter.com/DanielFalush) and Allyson Pollock (https://theconversation.com/profiles/allyson-pollock-124791)